Comparison

 - What is the difference between agno and OpenHands?

-- agno: Build, run, and manage agent platforms..
-OpenHands: Self-hosted developer control center for coding agents and automations..
+- agno: Build, run, and manage your own agent platform..
+OpenHands: AI-Driven Development.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose agno over OpenHands?

-- Choose agno over OpenHands when License: agno is Apache-2.0, OpenHands is Other; Requirements: Requires Docker; Requires Python environment setup, and Docker for deployment.; Both Agno and OpenHands are self-hosted developer control centers aimed at managing coding agents and automations, suggesting they could serve as alternatives under different circumstances; Tags unique to agno: agents, python, ai-agents; - **When you need comprehensive control**: Agno allows full ownership over the AI stack with detailed management and control of data, tools, permissions, context, and memory storage.
+- Choose agno over OpenHands when agno is primarily Python; OpenHands is TypeScript; License: agno is Apache-2.0, OpenHands is Other; Both Agno and OpenHands are self-hosted developer control centers aimed at managing coding agents and automations, suggesting they could serve as alternatives under different circumstances; Tags unique to agno: agents, ai-agents, python; Also covers AI Agents; Use agno for a high level of control over your AI agent platform, including 50+ production API endpoints and support for 100+ integrations.
+Ideal if you need to customize data ownership and permissions.

 - When should I choose OpenHands over agno?